MetaMask/metamask-docs/snaps/reference/snaps-api.md

 ## snap_manageState

 Allows the Snap to persist up to 100 MB of data to disk and retrieve it at will.
-The data is automatically encrypted using a Snap-specific key and automatically decrypted when retrieved.
+By default, the data is automatically encrypted using a Snap-specific key and automatically decrypted when retrieved.
+You can set `encrypted` to `false` to use unencrypted storage.

 ### Parameters